PalakJirapure/MUSIC/README.md

 # Specifications of the App

--Django is used as the Database for BACKEND
+- Python(Django) is used as the Database for BACKEND

 -HTML and CSS Django templates are used in FRONTEND using Bootstrap